 She has just been awarded a CRUK funded clinical research fellow to start her PhD in October 2019.
 She will join the PRIME team: an international collaborative project whose aim is to develop a clinically implementable test which will maximize the utility of liquid biopsy by integrating genomic and transcriptomic changes and methylome status.

 Dr Francesco Pierantoni is a clinical research fellow working at Istituto Oncologico Veneto (Padova, Italy).
-He is part of the Italian PRIME group, and joined the UK team in June 2019 on the PRIME clinical fellows exchange program.
+He is part of the Italian PRIME group, and joined the UK team between June and November 2019 on the PRIME clinical fellows exchange program.
 PRIME is an international project with the aim of developing a clinically implementable test integrating genomic, transcriptomic and methylome status, in patients affected by prostate cancer.

 He completed his medical degree in 2014 at the University of Padova (Italy), and he is currently training as a Medical Oncologist at the same institution.
 His main interests are genitourinary cancers, with a particular focus on advanced prostate tumours.
 He participated as sub-investigator in many phase II and III clinical trials, sponsored both by Industry or charities.
 He is also involved in translational studies for the development of circulating biomarkers in oncological diseases.